-- Constitute a new Board of Directors capped at 1,000 members whose new authority, role, and focus would be as a strategic body representing the full diversity of the membership, and implement new state and local association Director entitlement formulas.
+- Constitute a new Board of Directors that is comprised of approximately 1,000 members whose new authority, role, and focus would be as a strategic body representing the full diversity of the membership, and implement new state and local association Director entitlement formulas.

-- Constitute a new Executive Committee that is substantially smaller, meets at least four times a year and is more nimble than the Board of Directors.
+- Constitute a new Executive Committee that is substantially smaller and more nimble than the Board of Directors, and meets at least four times a year.
 The new Executive Committee has authority to approve committee recommendations and policy changes, except for those which specifically require approval of the Board (amendments to the new Bylaws and to the Code of Ethics, NAR budget, dues and assessments), and committee recommendations that the Leadership Team or Executive Committee may refer to the Board for vetting and approval.

 - Establish an enhanced role for the Regional Vice President position with new qualifications and performance expectations.

 - Establish leadership qualifications and performance expectations for all appointed leadership positions at NAR that will be the purview of the new Leadership Identification and Development Committee to oversee and implement.

 How will these changes improve current NAR governance?